pawel-polyai/budzianowski.github.io/index.md

 Over last two years I have worked on Bayesian statistics, variational inference, multivariate time series and copulas.

-With [Marta Karaś](https://statsox.github.io/) I created first Polish platform about machine learning [PLML](https://plml17.github.io).
+With [Marta Karaś](https://statsox.github.io/) I have created first Polish platform about machine learning [PLML](https://plml17.github.io).

 If you have any questions feel free to contact me - my mail is pfb30@cam.ac.uk.